product marketers and indie hackers shipping feature launches, homepage refreshes, or short SaaS walkthroughs

 Start with short-form product demo videos before expanding the surface area.

-By the end of the page, the reader should know the pilot to run, the failure sign to watch for, and whether ai video workflow comparison worksheet or ai video workflow prompt pack makes the second run cleaner.
+By the end of this page, the team should know the pilot to run, the failure sign to watch for, the repair prompt to use, and the one asset that makes the second run cleaner.

 - Choose the first production-shaped use case